Daily readings

 Tuesday, August 4, 2026

 Saint Jean Vianney (the Cure of Ars), Priest.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Jean Vianney (the Cure of Ars), Priest